One of the eCeilidh favourites, a step hop with the opportunity for loads of movement.

 The "men" doing the twirling should try being twirled once or twice.

 There is however a "choreographed version" possible.
 "Choreographed" meaning it's probably not something that you can do in the dance with people you don't know or haven't planned out that you want to try it before you start.

 In this version you "twirl" every other person coming towards you and when you are not twirling you are being twirled.

-It starts with head couples, the "women" twirling the "men".
-At the same time, with the side couples, the "men" twirling the "women".
+It starts with the "women" twirling the "men" in the head couples.
+At the same time, the "men" twirl the "women" in the side couples.
 You have the same pattern of moving round the circle, never changing direction, so you carry on.
 If you've been twirled, you twirl the next person, if you've just twirled someone, you let the next person twirl you.
-Why is this better?
-Three reasons.
+This is nice for three reasons:

 |Help : Search : FAQ|

 |Links by County|